 Treatments for mental health conditions

-This research focus is dedicated to identifying and developing novel treatments for mental health conditions, particularly self-management and other cutting-edge interventions.
+This research focus is dedicated to identifying and developing innovative treatments for mental health conditions, particularly self-management and other cutting-edge interventions.

-Swinburne has a significant record in leading e-therapy research.
+We have a significant record in leading e-therapy research here at Swinburne.

 Mental Health Online